 Should Moody's and/or S&P reduce their credit rating on PGE's unsecured debt to below investment grade, the Company could be subject to requests by its wholesale, commodity and certain transmission counterparties to post additional performance assurance collateral in connection with its price risk management activities.
 These deposits, which are classified as Margin deposits in PGE's condensed consolidated balance sheet, are based on the contract terms and commodity prices and can vary from period to period.
 As of June 30, 2010, PGE had posted approximately \$270 million of collateral with these counterparties, consisting of \$77 million in cash and \$193 million in letters of credit, \$34 million of which is affiliated with master netting agreements.
-Based on the Company's energy portfolio, estimates of current energy market prices, and the level of collateral outstanding as of June 30, 2010, the amount of additional collateral that could be requested upon a single agency downgrade to below investment grade is approximately \$86 million and decreases to approximately \$52 million at June 30, 2010 and decreases to approximately \$99 million by December 31, 2010.
+Based on the Company's energy portfolio, estimates of current energy market prices, and the level of collateral outstanding as of June 30, 2010, the amount of additional collateral that could be requested upon a single agency downgrade to below investment grade is approximately \$86 million and decreases to approximately \$52 million by December 31, 2010.
+The amount of additional collateral that could be requested upon a dual agency downgrade to below investment grade is approximately \$99 million by December 31, 2010.